chewythechoochoo/CV1/README.md

 # CV1
-Using OpenCV and Numpy created 'face recognition' -- WIP
+Using OpenCV and Numpy created 'face recognition' -- Scrapped